Lux Ratings are Subjective!

 Each manufacturer measures lux on their own with their own process.

-3. No images in low light
+3. Very few example images in low light

 Slowing the shutter speed down allows more light into the sensor, which lets you take a color photo at low light levels at the cost of motion blur.
 Without a frame rate and shutter speed standardization, you can’t compare apples to apples.